Yolanda, known as “Landy” by so many, was beautiful, kind and brave – truly amazing in every way.

 It’s amazing what you’ll do for a good time when you’ve been in lockdown!
 One of our Board members, Ella, signed up to the Skyline London to Brighton ride on Sunday, 13th September 2020.
 The rest of the Board felt it was only right to support her so they’re either cycling the 55 miles or will help us celebrate at the end.

 We’ve also managed to rope in a few others to join us and make it quite the social event!

 Fancy joining us for a bit of (healthy) fun and no doubt a lot of laughs?
 Please sign up and join us at https://skylineevents.co.uk/events/london-to-brighton-cycle-ride/ You can name TYMF as your charity of choice and then raise the money through virginmoney giving.
 Email us if we can help in any way!

 We know cycling isn’t for everyone, but if you wanted to be part of the event, perhaps you could sponsor us on our journey via the link below.
 Every single penny of your donation goes to help young people achieve their goals.

 Casey Purdie is putting pedal to the metal from Lands End to John o’Groats

-Hannah and Sophie Edwards are running the Bath Half Marathon and a donation no matter how small will mean so much to those they help.
-Thank you so much!
+Hannah and Sophie Edwards ran the Bath Half Marathon and raised an amazing £1,788.
+Thank you so much.

-Sophie and Hannah spent many weekends and holidays with Yollie growing up and have many wonderful, hilarious and fun memories and now they are running the half marathon to raise money in her memory.
+Sophie and Hannah spent many weekends and holidays with Yollie growing up and have many wonderful, hilarious and fun memories and they ran the half marathon on 15th March 2020 to raise money in her memory.